Skip to main content Skip to navigation

 2. Confirm UBO status

-However, ownership thresholds are only one route towards establishing beneficial ownership.
-There are situations where it is possible for persons not meeting a threshold to exercise control over a company.
+However, ownership thresholds are only one route toward establishing beneficial ownership.
+There are situations in which persons who do not meet a threshold can exercise control over a company.
 The FATF gives several other examples of UBOs, including:

 • Persons with the power to appoint the majority of senior management.

-• Creditors able to control a company through the terms of a lending agreement.
+• Creditors are able to control a company through the terms of a lending agreement.

 • Anyone appointed to a position within a company that allows them to make major strategic decisions.